Keflon/MvvmZeroTutorialApp/README.md

 The `Commands` navigate to new `Pages`, so we'll need the instance of `PageServiceZero` described in `Locator.cs`
 - As we're using an IoC container, it is simply a case of adding `IPageServiceZero` as a constructor parameter and the container will do the rest

-Installing `MvvmZero` automatically installed `FunctionZero.CommandZero` and that contains the `ICommand` implemetation we're going to use, documented [here](https://github.com/Keflon/FunctionZero.CommandZero)
+Installing `MvvmZero` automatically installed `FunctionZero.CommandZero` and that contains the `ICommand` implementation we're going to use, documented [here](https://github.com/Keflon/FunctionZero.CommandZero)
 If you have a preferred implementation feel free to use that instead